133 - The Past Times with Wil Anderson

 These girls love the Fendang.

 Whilst the other plunged a knife into her bosom.
+Well, Jesus Christ.

-you know they showed their mother who's boss right
+You know, they showed their mother who's boss.
+Right.

-teach your mom to to speak up.
+Teach your mom to speak up.
+I like it.

 Yeah, I'm for it.
+USA.

+USA.
 This may be our America showing, but yeah, kill your moms.

 Obviously, in Australia, you know, we have the Fandingo, which is just a twist on that.

-But you do have to watch out if it takes a while.
+But you do have to watch out if it takes.
+Of course you do.

 And it's a chocolate.